-Step 2: Verify the network status
+Step 2: Verify the network and internet connection

-In the menu Settings $\rightarrow$ Ethernet or Settings $\rightarrow$ Wi-Fi, check the following:
+In the menu Settings \rightarrow Ethernet or Settings \rightarrow Wi-Fi, check the following:

 - 1. State must be 'Connected'

 - 2. There must be an IP address, that does not start with 169.

 - 3. There must be a gateway

 - 4. There must be DNS servers